TheVihara/TheVihara/README.md

 ### Hello! 👋

-I am Vihara also known as Vihara or Dr.Allen on spigotmc. <br>
+I am Allixy also known as Vihara or Dr.Allen on spigotmc. <br>
 Mostly self taught everything I know about coding.
 I love working on minecraft servers and coding minecraft plugins.

 <p align="center">